Life Sciences International Foundation Year

 World-class academics

 Our Life Sciences pathway leads to progression degrees in a range of exciting areas – each with their own reasons for study.
-Surrey’s biological degrees are accredited by the Royal Society of Biology, its chemistry degrees are vital to groundbreaking international research, and nutrition at Surrey is ranked third in the UK by The Times and Sunday Times Good University Guide 2022.
+Surrey’s biological degrees are accredited by the Royal Society of Biology, its chemistry degrees are vital to ground-breaking international research.

 Practical work experience